gvklooster/ARFramesInGridCalculator/README.md

 [![License](https://img.shields.io/cocoapods/l/ARFramesInGridCalculator.svg?style=flat)](http://cocoadocs.org/docsets/ARFramesInGridCalculator)
 [![Platform](https://img.shields.io/cocoapods/p/ARFramesInGridCalculator.svg?style=flat)](http://cocoadocs.org/docsets/ARFramesInGridCalculator)

+## Introduction

+This simple tool was used in every app I ever did.
+I wanted to share it with you.

+This is also my first puplic repo here on github.
+So for me this is also a learning experience.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.